-Sampling of core M0078A for palynological analysis was carried out at ~1.8 m intervals in 2018 at the Bremen Core Repository at the University of Bremen, Germany.
+The sampling of core M0078A for palynological analysis was carried out at ~1.8 m intervals in 2018 at the Bremen Core Repository at the University of Bremen, Germany.
 For the present study, a total of 294 samples distributed within LU1 were studied.
 Approximately three grams of dry sediment were prepared for palynological analysis using the same chemical preparation protocol developed during the IODP Exp.
 381 onshore phase in Bremen Core Repository (McNeill et al., 2019b).
-Samples were treated at the Laboratory of Historical Geology and Paleontology of the National and Kapodistrian University of Athens using hot hydrochloric acid (HCl 37 %)at, cold hydrofluoric acid (HF 38 %) and sieved through a 10 μm sieve.
-One Lycopodium tablet (was added at the start of treatment for estimating the concentration of palynomorphs in each sample.
-The residue was finally transferred to 1.5ml eppendorf tubes for storage and mounted in glycerine.
+Samples were treated at the Laboratory of Historical Geology and Palaeontology of the National and Kapodistrian University of Athens using hot hydrochloric acid (HCl 37 %), placed in a hot water bath for ~20 min and cold hydrofluoric acid (HF 38 %), for approximately three days.
+The residues were repeatedly washed with distilled water until they were neutralised, and then sieved through a 10 μm sieve.
+One Lycopodium tablet (Batch No.: 483216/18583 spores) was added at the start of treatment for estimating the concentration of palynomorphs in each sample.
+The residue was finally transferred to 1.5ml Eppendorf tubes for storage and mounted in glycerine.

 Microscopic Analysis

-Palynological analysis has been conducted under the transmitted light microscope Zeiss Axiolab 5 at magnifications of ×400 and ×1000.
-Microscopic photographs of specimens were taken with a Zeiss AxioCam 208 color camera.
-All samples processed were analyzed for their dinoflagellate cysts content in order to establish the paleoenvironmental interpretation.
+Palynological analysis has been conducted under the transmitted light microscope Zeiss Axilla 5 at magnifications of ×400 and ×1000.
+Microscopic photographs of specimens were taken with a Zeiss AxioCam 208 colour camera.
+All samples processed were analysed for their dinoflagellate cysts content to determine the palaeoenvironmental conditions.
+The encountered dinocysts were exceptionally well preserved in the vast majority of the samples analysed.
 Where possible, 200 dinoflagellate cysts were counted; samples containing fewer than 50 cysts were excluded.
-Relatively poor preservation and/or low counts of dinoflagellate cysts were encountered in the interval 207- 237 mbsf.
+In the few cases where relatively poor preservation and/or low counts of dinoflagellate cysts were observed, e.g., in the interval 207–237 mbsf, these samples were excluded from the analysis.

-The identification of dinocysts was based on the work by Wall and Dale, 1974; Head et al., 1993; Rochon et al., 1999; Mudie et al., 2001; Rochon et al. 2002; Mudie et al., 2002b; Marret and Zonneveld, 2003; Marret et al., 2004; De Vernal and Marret, 2007; Mertens et al., 2009a, b; Mertens et al., 2012a; Zonneveld et al., 2013; Zonneveld and Pospelova, 2015; Mertens et al., 2017; Mudie et al., 2017; Soliman and Riding, 2017; De Vernal et al., 2018; Londeix et al., 2018; Mertens et al., 2017a, b; Gurdebeke et al., 2018; Mertens et al., 2018a, b; Mertens et al., 2020; Van Nieuwenhove et al., 2020.
-Microscopic analysis revealed two distinct morphotypes of Lingulodinum machaerophorum.
-This species exhibits a great variability in the length of the processes in response mainly to salinity variations (Wall et al., 1973, Mertens et al., 2009a, Mertens et al., 2012b).
-Therefore, L. machareophorum with short processes (<10μm) as L. machaerophorum s.p. and L. machaerophorum with long processes (>10μm) as L. machaerophorum s.l. were distinguished.
+The identification of dinocysts was based on the work by Wall and Dale (1974), Head et al. (1993), Rochon et al. (1999), Mudie et al. (2001), Rochon et al. (2002(, Mudie et al. (2002b), Marret and Zonneveld (2003), Marret et al. (2004), de Vernal and Marret (2007), Mertens et al. (2009a, b ; 2012a; 2017a, b; 2018a, b; 2020), Zonneveld et al. (2013), Zonneveld and Pospelova (2015), Mudie et al. (2017), Soliman and Riding (2017), de Vernal et al. (2018), Londeix et al. (2018), Gurdebeke et al. (2018) and Van Nieuwenhove et al. (2020).
+Microscopic analysis revealed two distinct morphotypes of Lingulodinium machaerophorum.
+This species exhibits great variability in the length of the processes in response mainly to salinity variations (Wall et al., 1973, Mertens et al., 2009a, Mertens et al., 2012b).
+Therefore, L. machaerophorum with short processes (<10μm) as L. machaerophorum s.p. and L. machaerophorum with long processes (>10μm) as L. machaerophorum s.l. were distinguished.
+Operculodinium centrocarpum has been recorded to exhibit variations in processes and based on that O. centrocarpum sensu Wall and Dale, 1966 is the morphotype with “normal” (> 7 μm) and O. centrocarpum with the morphotype with “reduced” (< 5–7 μm) processes (Mudie et al., 2017).
+Only O. centrocarpum sensu Wall et Dale, 1966 with normal processes was recognized during the microscopic analysis.

 Statistical Analysis

-A visual representation of the square-root transformed, data matrix was achieved through a shade plot (Clarke and Gorley, 2015).
+A visual representation of the square-root transformed data matrix was achieved through a shade plot (Clarke and Gorley, 2015).